To recycle, or not to recycle – that is the question!

 10. Aerosols

-Can you no longer place empty aerosol cans into your recycling, so take all aerosol cans (empty or full) to your nearest hazardous waste centre.
+Aerosol cans, even when empty, are a hazard in the kerbside recycling.
+So, take all aerosol cans (empty or full) to your nearest hazardous waste centre.

 11. Light globes